What are the eligibility requirements to apply for the Nursing program?

 How is my nursing GPA calculated?

 A student’s nursing GPA is different from their cumulative GPA.
-The nursing GPA is created by the highest score attempt at each of the prerequisite general education classes listed on the Nursing Pathway sheet.
+The nursing GPA is calculated using the highest grade attempt at each of the prerequisite general education classes listed on the Nursing Pathway sheet.

 How are applicants notified of acceptance or denial to the nursing program?

-For both programs the notification letter will be mailed to the address provided on the students nursing application.
-Traditional program letters are typically mailed in early June, LPN/Paramedic bridge program letters are typically mailed in mid-October.
+For both programs the notification letter will be sent to the email provided on your nursing application.
+Traditional program letters are typically sent out in early to mid June, LPN/Paramedic bridge program letters are typically sent out in mid to late October.

 What is the typical nursing schedule like each week?

-What campus are the nursing classes taught on?
+What campuses are the nursing classes taught on?
 What about clinical sites?

 The nursing classes are taught at the James D. Maddox Heritage Hall campus located at 415 East 3rd Avenue Rome, GA 30161.
 With clinical locations in Floyd, Polk, Bartow, Paulding, and Cobb counties.